Sorceremist/Sorceremist/README.md

-### Hello!
+### Hello.
 I'm a student studying programming, learning my way to produce my dream video-game.

 - I’m currently working on developing a Discord Bot.
 - I'm currently learning about JavaScripts and C++.

-📍 Link for my other Social Medias: https://sorc.carrd.co/
+Link for my other Social Medias: https://sorc.carrd.co/

 <!--
 **Sorceremist/Sorceremist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.